 Frequently Asked Questions

-How does a membrane Bioreactor work?
+What is a membrane Bioreactor and how does it work?

 A membrane bioreactor (MBR) works by combining biological treatment processes with membrane filtration.
 Wastewater first undergoes biological treatment, where microorganisms break down organic matter.
 Then, the treated water passes through fine membranes that separate solids, bacteria, and other impurities, leaving clean water for reuse or discharge.
 MBR systems are efficient, compact, and ideal for high-quality water treatment needs.